justone/dockviz/README.md

   ```
 2. Visualize images by running `dockviz images -t`, which has similar output to `docker images -t`.

 Image can be visualized as [Graphviz](http://www.graphviz.org), or as a tree or short summary in the terminal.
-Only Graphviz output has been implemented for containers.
+Only Graphviz output has been implemented for containers (Debian: apt-get install graphviz).

 # Output Examples